hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

 ### <A NAME="push"></A>Push Notification Issues
 The good news is that push notifications should just work by default.

 There is a per device setting in the Home app that allows you to turn notifications on or off.
-Launch the Home app, tap or click on the home icon in the upper-left corner, select "Home Settings"", select "Cameras & Doorbells", select your camera, make sure the Notification settings are turned on.
+Launch the Home app, tap or click on the home icon in the upper-left corner, select "Home Settings", select "Cameras & Doorbells", select your camera, make sure the Notification settings are turned on.

-If notifications are turned on and still not working, and you've ruled out network issues as a cause, the next thing to look at is your system clock.
+If notifications are turned on and still not working, and you've ruled out network issues as a cause, try restarting your camera.

+After that, the next thing to look at is your system clock.
 Wait...what does your system clock have to do with notifications?

 UniFi Protect provides a lot of notifications, and sometimes those notifications are duplicates or old ones we aren't interested in that happened in the past.
 As a result, `homebridge-unifi-protect` only alerts you to notifications that UniFi Protect alerts it to that happened in the last few seconds.